-Students wishing to apply to Honours standing should achieve at least a B- in their second year courses, although individual cases may be accepted on a probationary basis at the discretion of the Department Head.
+Students wishing to apply to Honours standing must achieve at least a B- in their second year courses, although individual cases may be accepted on a probationary basis at the discretion of the Department Head.

-To complete the honours degree, students must take 10 full or 20 singlesemester courses apart from the required core subjects.
+To complete the honours degree, students must take 10 full or 20 single-semester courses apart from the required core subjects.